LienNguyen2912/Image-classifcation-with-SageMaker-AWS-service/README.md

  ### Make the S3 buket publicly accessible
  Check off _Block all public access_ is not enough to make the bucket public access, we need to edit its policy
 ![createS3_7](https://user-images.githubusercontent.com/73010204/210161348-f9217305-7c21-41e9-a212-faaed6d026d6.png)</br>
-Replace your bucket name into the _"Resorce"_ tag, it should be like this
+Replace your bucket name into the _"Resource"_ tag, it should be like this
 ```sh
 {
     "Version": "2008-10-17",